Institutional Intelligence Design

 Built for individuals, cohorts, and institutions

-Use the course as a guided reading experience, facilitated cohort, internal training program, or partner academy module.
+Use the course as a guided reading experience, a facilitated cohort, an internal training program, or a partner academy module.

 Eight weekly readings